ssbc/wildfiressb-website/index.md

 ## What Is Our Next Step

-We are currently developing and testing our system with local firefighting teams in Argentina.
+We are currently designing the system with local firefighting teams in Argentina.
 Our immediate next step is to:

 1. **Launch a pilot project**: We plan to deploy this system with local fire departments to gather real-world feedback, refine the tools, and demonstrate their effectiveness in combating wildfires.
 2. **Expand community involvement**: working with open-source contributors, designers, and local communities to create educational materials, develop additional features, and ensure widespread adoption.